campim/DSACPP/README.md

 **8. quicksort.cpp :** Quick sort algorithm, using STL vector of integers and random generated numbers to fill it, we use the rightmost element as pivot, and recursion.

+**9. radixsort.cpp :** Radix sort algorithm, using STL vector of integers and random generated numbers.
+Also using max_element of STL to find the max element, and to print the vector we use iterators of the STL vector.

 LICENSING